puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules.md

 ## The modulepath
 All modules accessible by your Puppet Master are located in the directories specified by the *modulepath* variable in Puppet's configuration file.
-On the Learning VM, this configuration file is `/etc/puppetlabs/puppet/puppet.conf`.

 {% task 1 %}
 ---
-- execute: puppet agent --configprint modulepath
+- execute: puppet master --configprint modulepath
 {% endtask %}

-You can find the modulepath on any system with Puppet installed by running the `puppet agent` command with the `--configprint` flag and the `modulepath`
+You can find the modulepath on your puppet master by running the `puppet master` command with the `--configprint` flag and the `modulepath` argument:
-argument:

-    puppet agent --configprint modulepath
+    puppet master --configprint modulepath

 This will tell you that Puppet looks in the directories `/etc/puppetlabs/puppet/environments/production/modules`,